Logo

 Is inflation an issue in the UK?

 While inflation has come down significantly from its peak of over 11% in 2022 - driven largely by soaring energy prices after Russia’s invasion of Ukraine - it had been hovering close to the Bank of England’s 2% target since mid-2024.
-However, it’s now coming back down again, with current forecasts suggesting it will return to target levels by early 2027.
+However, inflation has started rising again on the back of the conflict in the Middle East.

-With inflation coming down, a base rate cut is now looking more likely.
-The Bank will need to balance cutting rates too soon with supporting the economy - it's likely that if they do cut rates, it might not be by as much as previously expected.
-This will likely result in mortgage rates and savings rates coming down much more slowly.
+If inflation continues to climb, a base rate cut will become less and less likely.
+The Bank will need to balance cutting rates too soon with supporting the economy that's grappling with higher inflation.
+If anything, we're more likely to see the base rate increase than come down now.
+This will likely result in mortgage rates and savings rates rising.

 Learn more